hatrigui/TSYP-11-SMC-Edoc-challenge/README.md

 # Understanding Student Well-being: A Holistic Approach

-This repository contains code for a ReactJS app and a Jupyter Notebook for data analysis as part of the TSYP 11 technical challenge on Understanding Student Well-being.
+This repository contains code for a ReactJS app and a Jupyter Notebook for data analysis as part of the Participation of IEEE ENIT Student Branch in the TSYP 11 technical challenge on Understanding Student Well-being.

 ## ReactJS App